user0dave/android-debloat/README.md

 To **reinstall** a package:
 `$ cmd install-existing package.name.example`

 Disclaimer: Some packages may still not be removable with this method.
+Do not remove packages that you do not know anything about.
+Doing so may lead to a malfunctioning device and may require a factory reset.